Skip to content

 Because if you just end on a statement, prospects don’t know where to go from that conversation.

-For example, if you’re selling a product that’s proven to help with “xyz”, follow up with a question to your prospect, such as:
+If you’re selling a product that’s proven to help with “xyz”, follow up with a question to your prospect, such as:

 “What does proven mean to you?”